jarecoo/practice/notes.md

 - “‘It isn’t events themselves that disturb people, but only their judgments about them’ - Epictetus, Enchiridon, 5; The samurai swordsman Musashi made a distinction between our ‘perceiving eye’ and our ‘observing eye.’
 The observing eye sees what is.
 The perceiving eye sees what things supposedly mean.
 Which do you think causes the most anguish?”
 The Daily Stoic, p.112
 - Outlook and attitude aren’t just important, they dictate how you experience the world, and they are the only thing you have 100% control over, so choose to be happy first, choose to see the good, choose gratitude instead of guilt, appreciation instead of anxiety, happiness instead of discontentment.
 - Circumstances don’t dictate your happiness, your attitude does.
+- “For him who has conquered the mind, the mind is the best of friends; but for one who had failed to do so, his mind will remain his greatest enemy.” - the Bhagavad Gita
 - “If a person gave away your body to some passerby, you’d be furious.
 Yet you hand over your mind to anyone who comes along, so they may abuse you, leaving it disturbed and troubled - have you no shame in that?”
 Epictetus, Enchiridion, 28 “Maintain control over your mind and perceptions…, It’s your most prized possession”The Daily Stoic, p.78
 - “‘You have been formed of three parts - body, breath, and mind.
 Of these, the first two are yours insofar as they are only in your care.
 The third alone is truly yours’ - Marcus Aurelius, Meditations, 12.3 Up until the very end, our mind is ours.
 It’s not that the other two parts of life don’t matter.
 THey’re just less ‘ours’ that our mind” The Daily Stoic p.125
 - “There really is no such thing as an objectively good or bad occurrence…Situations require our participation, context, and categorization in order to be ‘bad’ [or good]” - The Daily Stoic, p.64